-Welcome to Capsule, Capilano University’s new digital magazine!
+Welcome to Capsule, home of Capilano University's stories.

 Capsule is the work of CapU’s marketing and digital experience team.
 We are a collective of diverse talents but one common thread that unites us is our love of storytelling.

 We created Capsule because we believe in connecting through stories, and it’s more important than ever to create ways to stay in touch with, learn about and learn from each other.

 We hope this work provides insight into the CapU community and fosters your connection to it.

 CapU Marketing and Digital Experience

 Meet the team behind Capsule